Panniculectomy 101: Everything You Ever Wanted to Know, but Were Afraid to Ask

-Plus, there are times when revision surgery may be required when some unforeseen complication creates a problem, or when the patient has compromised his/her own recovery by participating in an unsanctioned activity.
+Plus, there are times when revision surgery may be required when some unforeseen complication creates a problem, or when the patient has compromised their own recovery by participating in an unsanctioned activity.

-Before electing to have a panniculectomy, however, patients should speak to their provider to see if there are other realistic alternative treatments/procedures to consider.
+Before electing to have a panniculectomy, however, patients should speak to their provider to see if there are other realistic alternative treatments to consider.

-While the majority of people who need a pannus removed from their abdomens will require surgery, in some instances it’s apparently possible to achieve acceptable results through a combination of liposuction and various other treatments.
+While the majority of people who need a pannus removed from their abdomens will require surgery, in some instances it may be possible to achieve acceptable results through a combination of liposuction and various other treatments.

 That said, it’s totally unrealistic to expect liposuction alone to remove an amount of tissue as large as a pannus and somehow miraculously leave patients with tighter skin and a nicely contoured belly immediately afterward.